 GLFW does not provide any version of either

 However, if you are using Windows, you cannot get anything newer than OpenGL 1.2 without using extensions.
-As the extension management in GLFW is very rudimentary, we recommend that you use a dedicated extension loading library such as GLEW or GLee.
+As the extension management in GLFW is very rudimentary, we recommend that you use a dedicated extension loading library such as GLEW.

 GLFW does not exist between your code and OpenGL.
 Think instead of GLFW as connecting your code to OpenGL and then getting out of the way.
 If you get incorrect rendering results, it is therefore most likely due to errors in your code, the OpenGL implementation or both.